-Implied consent can be withdrawn and a driver can refuse to submit to any requested chemical test.
-(Though there are consequences for doing so.)
+Under Alabama law, a driver can refuse to submit to DUI chemical testing.
+However, there are consequences for doing so.
 If a driver refuses to take a blood test, the officer will request a different chemical test, breath or urine.
 And if the driver still refuses a different test, certain consequences will follow.
-However, an officer can't force a driver to test unless supported by some other authority—such as a warrant.

 Whether you are wondering if consent or refusal is wiser, or if you have already made the decision, a seasoned DUI attorney can help.
 License suspensions stemming from a chemical test refusal are separate from the criminal case and are handled in a separate proceeding.
 A DUI attorney can help you navigate both aspects of your case.